 instituted but not finally determined before the coming into operation of this regulation.

 ”.

 5 The amendments in the Liquor Licensing Amendment Regulations 2004 cl.
 3 and 5 are not included because of an error in the reference to the provision to be amended.

-6 On the date as at which this reprint was prepared, the Liquor Licensing Amendment Regulations (No. 3) 2005 r.
-4 had not come into operation.
-It reads as follows:

-“

-4. Schedule 3 replaced

-Schedule 3 is repealed and the following Schedule is inserted instead —

-“

-Schedule 3 — Fees

-[r.
-26(1)]